bluebird75/luaunit/doc/index.rst

 Introduction
 ************

-Luaunit is a unit-testing framework for Lua.
+LuaUnit is a unit-testing framework for Lua.
 It allows you to write test functions and test classes with test methods, combined with setup/teardown functionality.
 A wide range of assertions are supported.

-Luaunit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms (Jenkins, Maven, ...) .
+LuaUnit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms (Jenkins, Maven, ...) .
 The integrated command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

-This documentation describes the functionality of LuaUnit v3.0

 Platform support
 ================